adithyarao3103/BFSS-CPPCODE/DATA_ANALYSIS/README.md

 The folder 'CPP' contains the data from the C++ code, while the folder 'FORTRAN' contains the data from the FORTRAN code.

-The functions to analyze the data are as follows:
+Statistical analysis functions used in the analysis of the correlator:

 ```python
 def average(list):